mathjax/MathJax-docs/web/hosting.rst

     </html>

-then you should be able to load this file using a ``file://`` URL and have MathJax served from the local pyhton server without the need for any access to the internet.
+then you should be able to load this file using a ``file://`` URL and have MathJax served from the local server without the need for any access to the internet.

 |-----|